March 31, 2019

 Here’s a stall that serves oven cooked dishes that are as hot as its name.

-If you think nothing is as hot as the summer heat, then maybe The Diavolo Pizza (Php 550) will make you think otherwise as the 10” brick oven pizza topped with finger chilies, salame piccante, chili oil, basil, and cheese is as hot as it looks.
+If you think nothing is as hot as the summer heat, then maybe The Diavolo Pizza will make you think otherwise as the 10” brick oven pizza topped with finger chilies, salame piccante, chili oil, basil, and cheese is as hot as it looks.
 Literally.

 Not into (hot) pizzas?
-Then their famous crispy Porchetta (Php 450) might just do the trick.
+Then their famous crispy Porchetta might just do the trick.
 The pork is cooked sous vide for 36 hours before being oven-baked ensuring a tender, but still crispy pork belly.

 Santa Peligrosa

 We all love some tacos and burritos and Streetmarket knows it too that’s why they offer classic Mexican favorites through Santa Peligrosa.
-Their plate of soft tacos (Php 350) filled with carnitas, barbacoa, and chicken mole is sure to satisfy that taco craving.
+Their plate of soft tacos filled with carnitas, barbacoa, and chicken mole is sure to satisfy that taco craving.

-But if you’re craving for something more filling, then the Santa Peligrosa Short-Rib Chili (Php 350) is a must-try.
+But if you’re craving for something more filling, then the Santa Peligrosa Short-Rib Chili is a must-try.
 The beef short rib braised for 12 hours is slathered in their signature sauce and is served with rice, beans, pico de gallo, sour cream, and guacamole.

-Santa Peligrosa Short-Rib Chili (Php 350)
+Santa Peligrosa Short-Rib Chili / IMAGE from Philippine Primer

 Poketo